Effects of Nicotine

 - Metabolism: Nicotine increases calories burned but decreases endurance by wasting energy in the effort.
 So, while nicotine users may have the energy to sprint down the block, they won't have the maximum lung or heart capacity to get their best score on a PT running test or maybe even to finish the all-night trek with their unit.

 - Reproductive System: Nicotine prohibits proper blood circulation and is a leading cause of erectile dysfunction (impotence) for men under 40.
 Nicotine also increases the risk of infertility and miscarriage.
-And if babies exposed to nicotine in utero do make it to birth, they tend to have low birth rates, be born prematurely, and have increased risk for lung problems.
+And if babies exposed to nicotine in utero do make it to birth, they tend to have low birth weights, be born prematurely, and have increased risk for lung problems.

 - Bones: When used over time, nicotine alters cellular structures and has been found to increase risk for fractures while contributing long-term to the development of weakened bones (osteoporosis).